 With unemployment at a historic low, even successful companies in thriving industries are struggling to find employees.
 Compounding this issue, Americans today are less willing to move for new jobs than they were in the past.
-According to the U.S. Census Bureau, the national “mover rate” hit a record low of 11.6 percent in 2011 and still remains far below the figures of decades past.
+According to the U.S. Census Bureau, the national “mover rate” hit a record low of 11.6% in 2011 and still remains far below the figures of decades past.
+That’s why it’s critical for employers to build a talent pipeline.

-This lack of mobility hurts some industries more than others.
+Today’s lack of workforce mobility hurts some industries more than others.
 Research projects conducted for multiple chambers of commerce suggest these areas include construction, manufacturing, health care, transportation and logistics.
-Robert Half, a global staffing firm, found that 65 percent of CFOs struggle to identify talented workers for job openings — and that’s even before the struggle to hire talent once they find it.
+Robert Half, a global staffing firm, found that 65% of CFOs struggle to identify talented workers for job openings — and that’s even before the struggle to hire talent once they find it.

 To prevent this situation from getting worse, companies should reimagine their recruitment strategy as a pipeline.
 This talent pipeline, much like a sales pipeline, gets talented prospects identified and interested in the company early so that when the time comes to hire for an open position, qualified candidates have not only already been pre-identified but they are eager to take the role.